pimartos/acceleration_firmware_ultra96v2/offloadingROS2publisher.md

 ## `offloaded_doublevadd_publisher`

 The kernel is identical to the one presented in [0.
-ROS 2 publisher](ROS2publisher.md).
+ROS 2 publisher](ROS2publisher.md) with a small modification in the vector size

 Let's setup the envirnonment in the workstation: